Crane Accident Injury Lawyers

 Crane accidents invariably involve severe injuries and deaths because of the massive size of these machines.
 Cranes are used extensively in Texas – in the oil fields and on construction sites – and accidents do happen.

-Call the Law Offices of Alex R. Hernandez Jr. if you or a loved one has been injured in a Crane Accident.
+Call the Alex R. Hernandez Jr. if you or a loved one has been injured in a Crane Accident.
 888HDZLAW8